Skip to content

 Fractional CTO services for founders who need senior technical leadership now.

-Surton gives companies access to founder-level technical judgment without forcing a full-time executive hire before the business is ready.
-We step in when architecture has drifted, delivery has slowed, or a leadership gap is putting product and revenue at risk.
+A fractional CTO is a part-time senior technology leader who owns technical judgment, roadmap tradeoffs, and engineering direction before a company is ready for a full-time executive hire.
+Surton steps in when architecture has drifted, delivery has slowed, or a leadership gap is putting product and revenue at risk.

-A strong fractional CTO does more than advise from the edge.
+Strong fractional CTO services do more than advise from the edge.
 The role is to enter the system, build an accurate picture, make sharper technical decisions, and create the conditions for the team to execute with less confusion.

 20+